pav2532/SWEN-343-KennUWare-Corp/README.txt

 In Intellij, right click the file, and click 'run "filename"'.
 Intellij's built in support for JUnit will run the tests and show the output.

+4. Integration Tests (Postman Scripts)
+At the file path Sales/PostmanScripts/SalesExternalAPITests.postman_collection.json is a file that can be imported into the postman application.
+It will create a collection of tests that can be accessed on the left side and run as a collection.
+The first run, all tests will pass.
+The second run, some tests will fail which shows that the calls update the database.